 Alongside external service providers we also provide services from and to entities within Athora, primarily (but not exclusively) through service companies.
-We apply similar frameworks and standards to these services as our external service providers including formal service level agreements, identification of risk and process owners and monitoring of key controls.
+We apply similar frameworks and standards to these services as we do to our external service providers, including formal service level agreements, identification of risk and process owners and monitoring of key controls.